antonindanalet/detourfactor/README.md

 Correction factor for cars and motorbikes (weighted average): 1.47

 Correction factor for public transport (weighted average): 1.33

+Correction factor for bikes (weighted average; careful: not based on routed distances, but on distances estimated by the respondent): 1.61

 Correction factor by transport mode and distance categories (weighted average, median & 10th percentile), see CSV-files:
 - <a href="https://github.com/antonindanalet/detourfactor/blob/master/mtmc2015/data/results/detour_factor_weighted_avg.csv">detour_factor_weighted_avg.csv</a>